ArcherEvil/Django-Project/README.md

 # Django-Project
-* A project made with the Django FrameWork in Python
+* A Login/Register Page made with the Django Framework in Python